Bell: Farm bells

 Whereas the church and temple bells called to mass or religious service, bells were used on farms for more secular signalling.
 The greater farms in Scandinavia usually had a small bell-tower resting on the top of the barn.
 The bell was used to call the workers from the field at the end of the day's work.

 In folk tradition, it is recorded that each church and possibly several farms had their specific rhymes connected to the sound of the specific bells.
 An example is the Pete Seeger and Idris Davies song "The Bells of Rhymney".

 Dead bell

 In Scotland, up until the nineteenth century, it was the tradition to ring a dead bell, a form of handbell, at the death of an individual and at the funeral.

-Bell study and ringing organisations
+Bell study and ringing organizations

-The following organizations promote the ringing, study, music, collection, preservation and restoration of bells.
-Nation(s) covered are given in parenthesis.
+Numerous organizations promote the ringing, study, music, collection, preservation and restoration of bells, including: